erickcastelli/HLA_genotyping/README.md

 -b [indicate the BED file for this gene (e.g., HLA-G.exons.bed)]

--s [indicate the starting position for this gene, which is indicated in the gemomic BED file (e.g., HLA-G.genomic.bed]
+-s [indicate the starting position for this gene, which is indicated in the gemomic BED file (e.g., HLA-G.genomic.bed)]

--e [end position for genomic]
+-e [indicate the ending position for this gene, which is indicated in the gemomic BED file (e.g., HLA-G.genomic.bed)]

--r [chr reference in fasta format]
+-r [indicate where is the sequence (fasta format) for chromosome 6, version hg38]

--i [Invert sequences]
+-i [For some genes (.e.g, HLA-B and HLA-C), which are encoded in the reverse strand, you need to indicate this to invert all sequences]